-I am an advanced doctoral candidate in History at the University of Michigan, Ann Arbor.
-I earned my M.A. in History at Michigan (2022) and my B.A. in History at UCLA (2017), with a minor in French.
-I was born and raised in Los Angeles, California.
+I am a Ph.D. candidate in History at the University of Michigan, Ann Arbor (MA, 2022; BA, UCLA, 2017, minor in French).
+I was born and raised in Los Angeles.

-My dissertation examines the Union des étudiants iraniens en France (U.E.I.F.) and its role in transnational activism from the postwar period through the 1979 Iranian Revolution.
-It argues that secular Iranian students in Paris mobilized human rights discourse to contest the authoritarian rule of Mohammad Reza Pahlavi and to situate their struggle within anti-imperialist and decolonial currents.
+My dissertation examines the Union des étudiants iraniens en France (UEIF) from the postwar period through the 1979 Iranian Revolution.
+It argues that secular Iranian students in Paris mobilized human rights discourse against Mohammad Reza Pahlavi's authoritarian rule, situating their struggle within anti-imperialist and decolonial currents.

 Services